Counseling

 Research has found PSB-CBT to be incredibly effective in addressing Problematic Sexual Behaviors along with general behavior problems within children, boasting a 98% success rate - meaning that only 2% of children who have successfully completed treatment go on to re-present the behaviors later in life.

-Women's Empowerment Group & Kids Club is led by a licensed therapist, this 10 week strengths approach support group is designed to assist women who have experienced intimate partner violence and faced the consequences for themselves and their children.
-This group provides a safe, non-judgmental space to connect with others who have experienced domestic violence.
+Women's Empowerment Group & Kids Club is a 10 week strengths approach support group designed to assist women who have experienced intimate partner violence and faced the consequences for themselves and their children.
+Led by a licensed therapist, this group provides a safe, non-judgmental space to connect with others who have experienced domestic violence.

 Women’s Group